All I needed was milk..

 That night was one of the hottest nights we have had in history.
 Maybe she didn’t sleep well?
 I’m not sure , but the next day arrives.

 We are in the middle of a heat wave and my husband is at work.
-I desperately need to do grocery shopping, I am also out of milk.
+I desperately need to do grocery shopping, I am also out of milk and the hulk usually requires milk for her nap.

 So before the days weather reaches 44 degrees (111.2 Fahrenheit) I decided to go and do my shopping early.
 I arrive at the store, my son is sitting in the car with my daughter while I am setting up the shopping cart making sure that she has a few toys and snacks to occupy her whilst we are on our grocery shopping adventure.
 But the second I unbuckled her the shit storm began.

 She was screaming, I don’t know why!
-I’m getting flustered.
+I’m getting flustered already.
 It’s only 9:30 in the morning and the sun is scorching hot, I’m not even in the store yet.
 God damnit I don’t need this shit right now !

-I pushed the cart from the car whilst I hold her on one side of my hip, we reach the automatic sliding doors and I try to put her in the cart, but lord help me, she’s not interested.
+I pushed the cart from the car whilst I hold her on one side of my hip, we reach the automatic sliding doors and I try to put her in the cart but lord help me, she’s not interested.
 I can see her horns slowly appear out of her head.
-I can tell that the hulk is coming.
+I can tell that the hulk is getting closer to making its appearance.
 Quick!
-Clam the hulk down before she comes out and gives an innocent by-stander a fat lip!
+Clam the hulk down before she comes out and gives an innocent by-stander a fat lip too!

 I assume that she is screaming and crying because she doesn’t want to sit in the cart, so I stand her up besides me to see if maybe, just maybe, her tantrum is due to simply wanting to walk.